 - Choose Data > Import External Data > New Database Query.
 The Choose Data Source dialog box opens.

 - On the Databases tab, select TestTrack ODBC Datasource and click OK.
 The Excel Query Wizard opens.
 This wizard is used to perform simple queries.

 - Click Cancel to perform a more complex query.
-You are prompted to confirm that you want to edit the query in Microsoft Query.
+You are prompted to confirm editing the query in Microsoft Query.

 - Click Yes.
 The Microsoft Query Editor opens.
 For this example, we will create a query that includes the Defect Number, Product, and Version Found.